 - Then, when the task is finished, you can mark it as being “Done”.
 And you’ve already gone from one end of the workflow to the other.

-Jira has its own workflows built-in.
+Jira has its own built-in workflows.
 These include:

 - Task management: The simplest possible workflow, to get tasks done as soon as possible.

-- Process management: A structure that comes with multiple statuses and resolutions, which begins to reflect the complexity of business and development processes.
+- Process management: A workflow structure that comes with multiple statuses and resolutions reflecting the complexity of business and development processes.

 However, it might be a better choice to create your own custom Jira workflow.